-Due to its mobile design, a skid or a wheel mounted base will be utilized for easy transportation.
+Due to its mobile design, a skid or a wheel-mounted base will be utilized for easy transportation.
 Carbon steel is the dominant material for base design, although stainless steel or aluminum may be used.
 Carbon steel typically provides an optimal blend of strength and cost-effectiveness.
-In rare cases, the corrosion-resistant properties of stainless are employed.
+In rare cases, stainless steel provides corrosion-resistant properties.
 Even rarer cases call for the lightweight properties of aluminum.
 The floor may be fixed or removable with ribbed or smooth plates.

 The wall sheets of an e-house usually consist of interlocking galvanized sheet metal whose thickness depends on seismic and transport loads.
 The length of each individual panel depends on the insulation required.
 Typically, the depth of the wall thickness is 3″ or 4″ where greater insulative properties are required.
 Materials such as rock wool and rigid foam board are specified to provide the proper insulative properties.
-After the insulation is installed in the wall, liners are attached to finish out the wall.
+After the insulation installs in the wall, liners attach to finish out the wall.

 Ceiling & Roof

 The frame provides trusses to which ceiling panels attach.
 Roof insulation inserts between the ceiling panels and the roof panels.
 Depending on customer specs, the roof could contain a lightning protection system (LPS) along with a gutter for water runoff.
-A top catwalk and lifeline anchorage system may also be supplied to ensure quick and safe access to the roof.
+A top catwalk and lifeline anchorage system ensures quick and safe access to the roof.

 Doors typically require a fire rating, pressure sealed construction, and implementation of the same thermal insulation used in the walls and ceiling.
 Double doors for equipment and personnel or single door design.
 Materials should be carefully specified for hinges and gaskets (e.g rubber gasket on doors to prevent water, dust, sand ingress and stainless steel hinges).
-Drip caps may also be installed on the doors and external wall cut-outs to prevent moisture seepage.
+Drip caps install on the doors and external wall cut-outs prevent moisture seepage.

 Lights, equipment, air loss, and insulation deliver heat loss that must be overcome by an HVAC system.
 In extremely cold climates the heat will be the dominant factor.
-E-Houses surrounded by scorching weather require air conditioning systems to provide a suitable environment for the system to run.
-Fire detection and alarm system may also be requested.
+E-houses surrounded by scorching weather require air conditioning systems to provide a suitable environment for the system to run.
+Some e-houses require fire detection and alarm systems.
 This optional system allows the interconnection between the control system of the customer’s plant and the HVAC unit.
-Thus, in case of fire, the HVAC equipment will be immediately shut down.
-Calculation of the appropriate HVAC size, with respect to expected loads for both heating and cooling duty, may be done here.
+Thus, in case of fire, the HVAC equipment immediately shuts down.
+Punchlist Zero provides a calculator to size the appropriate HVAC size.

 Construction and Integration